splewis/Pike/README.md

 Some things implemented in the language:

+- 10 general purpose registers (r0 to r9)
 - Arithmetic on integer/floating point values
 - Jumps, conditional jumps, branching
 - Labels (and jumps to them)
-- Defining functions and calling them (stack-based execution)
+- Defining functions and calling them (stack-based execution, the call and ret instructions for functions internally set rsp and rbp registers)

 Some things that would make it more interesting: